-A supply chain attack is a cyber-attack that seeks to damage an organisation or business by targeting less-secure elements in the supply network.
-An organisations supply chain is the suppliers and services that an organisation needs to deliver its business.
+A supply chain attack is a cyber attack that seeks to damage an organisation or business by targeting less secure elements in the supply network.
+An organisation's supply chain includes the suppliers and services that an organisation needs to deliver its business.

-A supply chain attack can occur in any industry, from the financial sector, oil industry or government sector.
+A supply chain attack can occur in any type or size of industry.
 As your organisation or business grows and starts to work with more customers, partners and suppliers, you become a link in one or more complex supply chains.
 Being a desirable, trustworthy supplier or customer now extends far beyond delivering good products or services, you must protect and secure the data of suppliers and customers.

 Conducting business online means that you must observe good practice (in many cases, compliance) when it comes to cyber and information security.
-Device and system vulnerabilities put not only your own organisation or business at risk but also that of others up and down your supply chain.
+Device and system vulnerabilities put not only your own organisation or business at risk but also that of others in your supply chain.